-The company's current proprietary product offering, cleared by the FDA for commercial distribution on November 30, 2012, are the Genstrip 50 and its newer version GenUltimate! blood glucose diagnostic test strip for at-home testing.
-Genstrip is a product originally conceived by Shasta Technologies LLC, who proved incaple of attaining the necessary regulatory approvals after two attempts, 2009 and 2010/2011.
+The company's current proprietary product offering, cleared by the FDA for commercial distribution on November 30, 2012, is its newer version GenUltimate! blood glucose diagnostic test strip for at-home testing.
+Genstrip, the original product, is a product originally conceived by Shasta Technologies LLC, who proved incapable of attaining the necessary regulatory approvals after two attempts, 2009 and 2010/2011.
+In addition the original Shasta concept could not clear the FDA 510K process and had to undergo major design changes and a new 510K application that was eventually sponsored by this company.
 The original Shasta product was acquired by our Pharma Tech subsidiary on March 20, 2014, and fits into a diagnostic product niche, fitting nicely into the world-wide self-test (home test) market that has been growing at a 15% annual rate.
-Since Genstrip 50 and GenUltimate! are rather unique product offerings, employing a brand name razor blade only model (diagnostic test strip) into a razor (diagnostic meter)-- razor blade (diagnostic test strip) market, the Genstrip 510(k) application made for unusual challenges for the FDA and an educational challenge and opportunity for the company.
-In fact, the company only recently (March 15, 2016) concluded its dealings with the FDA pre and post market review staff, an on-going process that was begun on a sour note by Shasta in October 2009.
+Since GenUltimate! is a rather unique product offering, employing a brand name razor blade only model (diagnostic test strip) into a razor (diagnostic meter) -- razor blade (diagnostic test strip) market, the Genstrip 510(k) application made for unusual challenges for the FDA and an educational challenge and opportunity for the company.
+In fact, the company only recently (March 15, 2016)

+concluded its dealings with the FDA pre and post market review staff, an on-going process that was begun on a sour note by Shasta in October 2009.
 The company believes that future product offerings that will be regulated by the FDA will be a much smoother process, particularly since receipt of this landmark March 15 ruling by the U.S. FDA, covering our third party developed diagnostics.
-Since the company plans additional similar products in the future for other diagnostic platforms, in fact a product announced still in the current reporting year, the Genstrip experience, however slow and unresponsive it was, has provided lessons and experience which is already being put to use.
+Since the company plans additional similar products in the future for other diagnostic platforms, in fact a product announced still in the current reporting year, the Genstrip/GenUltimate! experience, however slow and unresponsive it was, has provided lessons and experience which is already being put to use.

-Two years (and growing) is a standard development to market timeline for in-vitro diagnostic products similar to Genstrip.
-As a result of previous delays and failures by Shasta Technologies in completing its FDA approval application [510(k)] and then problems Shasta encountered in prosecuting its two original applications with

-FDA staff, the company changed its contractual responsibilities and obligations in June 2011 to include program management, regulatory process management, management of the manufacturing forecasting and distribution processes, and new products planning and development.
+Until our receipt of the landmark March 2016 ruling from the FDA, two years (and growing) was a standard development to market timeline for in-vitro diagnostic products similar to Genstrip/ GenUltimate!
+We are confident that new products will enjoy a much speedier FDA review process.
+As a result of previous delays and failures by Shasta Technologies in completing its FDA approval application [510(k)] and then problems Shasta encountered in prosecuting its two original applications with FDA staff, the company changed its contractual responsibilities and obligations in June 2011 to include program management, regulatory process management, management of the manufacturing forecasting and distribution processes, and new products planning and development.
 Further (eventually fatal) on-going problems encountered by Shasta, which on their face proved irresolvable, presented the company with an opportunity.
 On March 20, 2014 our Pharma Tech Solutions, Inc. subsidiary acquired the intellectual property, the marks, and the GenStrip cleared 510(k).
-Subsequently we accomplished a rebranding of the original Genstrip product (GenStrip 50), built manufacturing protocols, implemented a robust Quality System throughout 2014 and 2015, and then developed the improved GenUltimate! product.
+Subsequently we accomplished a rebranding of the original Genstrip product (GenUltimate!), built manufacturing protocols, implemented a robust Quality System throughout 2014 and 2015, and then developed the improved GenUltimate! product.
 GenUltimate! has become the only product of the original Genstrip line that will be packaged to conform with the FDA UDI standards, and was released as UDI compliant as of September 24, 2016.
-Manufacturing of Genstrip 50 has ended and on-going sales will continue for the remainder of 2016, but will not include the FDA UDI packaging.
+Manufacturing of Genstrip 50 ended and on-going sales will continue under the GenUltimate! brand, and will include the FDA UDI packaging.